 - Where the iron and ironing board are.

 - How to operate the television.

 - ….you get the idea!
-Basically, anything that is not completely obvious, you can make a simple video using your phone to show your guests where things are and what to do.
+Basically, for anything that is not completely obvious, you can make a simple video using your phone to show your guests where things are and what to do.

 - Finally, and very importantly, you should also show your guests your health and safety, and fire information.
-And in addition where the main services like electricity, water etc are turned off.
+And in addition where the main services like electricity, water, etc are turned off.
 Problems do arise, and having this information could be crucial.

 In addition to videos, I also have separate pages with the following information:

 - Maps to local shops.